olafstauffer/docker-starter/README.md

 Some applications do not allow to specify the connection configuration they need via the command arguments and therefore cannot be configured via the docker cmd arguments.
 Usually those application need some config files on startup.

 A typical pattern is to provide those config files via docker volume to the application.
-Unfortunatelly this can become very messy setting up complex dev environments.
-Especially when a connection string is the only information that needs to be modified and we want to use docker links (or the link within a fig.yml).
-This usually results in a lot of local config files that have to be manually synced with a fig.yml.
+Unfortunatelly setting up complex dev environments can become very messy.
+Especially when using docker links and a connection string is the only information that needs to be modified.
+This usually results in a lot of local config files that have to be manually synced within a fig.yml or the need to write some wrapper around calling _docker run_ or _fig_ itself.

+This tool tries to make the wiring between containers easier.

 ## What does it do?

-  * meant to be used as docker CMD - runs on container start
+  * meant to be used as docker CMD
-  * processes templates within config files
+  * write config files based on templates
-  * processes templates within command line args
+  * use templates within command line arguments
+  * search for link environment variables
+  * combine multiple links into single config variable
-  * replaces tempate markup with environment variables
+  * provide environment variables to the template engine
-  * starts the actual container application (additional args are passed)
+  * start the actual container application (and forward args)
-  * forwards signals to the running application
+  * forward signals to the running application

 ## Usage